-Proper arrangements Arrangements of the Police and Crime Commissioner for Northumbria Audit Assurance obtained?
+Proper arrangements Arrangements for the Chief Constable for Northumbria Audit Assurance obtained?
 Working with third parties effectively to deliver strategic priorities.
-Both the PCC and Chief Constable are aware of the importance of collaboration which led to the introduction of the Collaboration Strategy in September 2014 Yes Commissioning services effectively to support the delivery of strategic priorities.
-A Partnership Toolkit is also in place, the purpose of which is to highlight key factors that should be considered when establishing future partnerships.
+Commissioning services effectively to support the delivery of strategic priorities.
+Both the Chief Constable and PCC are aware of the importance of collaboration which led to the introduction of the Collaboration Strategy in September 2014 A Partnership Toolkit is also in place, the purpose of which is to highlight key factors that should be considered when establishing future partnerships.
 A Strategic Partnership Team is in place to act as the focal point for further advice and support at any stage of considering, establishing, or working in partnership.
-Yes The force has a Collaboration and Partnership Delivery Plan which outlines all of the arrangements in which it is currently involved.
-Areas of collaboration with other police forces and public organisations include: co-locating with partners wherever possible - so far co- located with Northumberland Fire and Rescue Service, Newcastle City Council, North Tyneside Council, and Northumberland County Council, with plans progressing to co-locate with Tyne and Wear Fire and Rescue Service, and two local community trusts; a collaborative working agreement between the legal teams of Northumbria Police and North Tyneside Council in order to provide advice, support and resilience to one another; and an arrangement in place with Northumberland County Council with regard to the provision of ICT support and maintenance.
-In addition Northumbria, Durham and Cleveland forces have agreed to collaborate on covert policing from 1st April 2016.
-Further collaboration opportunities are being explored with Durham Constabulary in a number of other areas of operational policing.
+The force has a Collaboration and Partnership Delivery Plan which outlines all of the arrangements in which it is currently involved.
+Areas of collaboration with other police forces and public organisations include: co-locating with partners wherever possible - so far co-located with Northumberland Fire and Rescue Service, Newcastle City Council, North Tyneside Council, and Northumberland County Council, with plans progressing to co-locate with Tyne and Wear Fire and Rescue Service, and two local community trusts; a collaborative working agreement between the legal teams of Northumbria Police and North Tyneside Council in order to provide advice, support and Yes Yes resilience to one another; and - an arrangement in place with Northumberland County Council with regard to the provision of ICT support and maintenance. • Further collaboration opportunities are being explored with Durham Constabulary in a number of other areas of operational policing.
 Procuring supplies and services effectively to support the delivery of strategic priorities.
 The organisation has written procedures for procuring products and services, which are within its Code of Corporate Governance.
 Yes

-Having gathered evidence of the Commissioner's arrangements for each criterion we conducted a 'reality check', building upon our existing knowledge of the Commissioner and considering the robustness of our assessment by referring to:
+Having gathered evidence of the Chief Constable's arrangements for each of the sub-criterion we conducted a 'reality check', building upon our existing knowledge of the Chief Constable and considering the robustness of our assessment by referring to: